-Approximately 30% and 27% of total support and revenues and 64% and 54% of accounts receivable from program services are related to VOCA funded contracts through MOVA as of and for the years ended June 30, 2020 and 2019, respectively.
+Approximately 20% and 30% of total support and revenues and 31% and 64% of accounts receivable from program services are related to VOCA funded contracts through MOVA as of and for the years ended June 30, 2021 and 2020, respectively.

-Approximately 27% and 32% of total support and revenues are related to contracts with the Commonwealth of Massachusetts DPH for the years ended June 30, 2020 and 2019, respectively.
+Approximately 21% and 28% of total support and revenues are related to contracts with the Commonwealth of Massachusetts DPH for the years ended June 30, 2021 and 2020, respectively.

-Approximately 26% of accounts receivable from program services are related to the OVW funded contracts through the DOJ for the year ended June 30, 2019.
+Approximately 35% of accounts receivable from program services are related to FEMA assistance administered by DHCD as of June 30, 2021.

 These contracts are subject to possible audit by the appropriate government agencies.
-In the opinion of Management, the results of such audits, if any, will not have a material effect on the consolidated financial position of CMV as of June 30, 2020 and 2019, or on its change in net assets for the years then ended.
+In the opinion of Management, the results of such audits, if any, will not have a material effect on the consolidated financial position of CMV as of June 30, 2021 and 2020, or on its change in net assets for the years then ended.